1. What to bring:

 - light clothes like T-shirts and shorts (daytime)

 - long trousers and long sleeved shirts in bright colour (evening and night time)

-- 1 small backpack and comfortable boots for jungle treks (additional sandals for crossing the River only for explorer & observation treks)
+- 1 small backpack (30-35 liters) and comfortable boots for jungle treks (additional sandals for crossing the River only for overnight treks)

 - light and warm socks

 - raincoat, plastic or waterproof bag for your personal belongings

 - hut, sunglasses, sun lotion, insect repellent, toilet paper

 - camera, mobilphone and cards, flashlight